Effective algebraic integration in bounded genus: Variation in moduli

 \subsection{Families of foliations of negative adjoint dimension}

 Foliations of negative adjoint dimension also behave better in families compared to foliations of negative Kodaira dimension.

 \begin{lemma} Let $(\pi: \XX \to T, \FF)$ be an algebraic family of foliations.
-If for a very general closed point $t_0 \in T$ the foliation $\FF_{t_0}$ is reduced and has negative adjoint dimension then there exists a Zariski open subset $U \subset T$ such that for every closed point $t \in U$ the foliation $\FF_t$ has negative adjoint dimension. \end{lemma}
+If for a very general closed point $t_0 \in T$ the foliation $\FF_{t_0}$ is reduced and has negative adjoint dimension then there exists a non-empty Zariski open subset $U \subset T$ such that for every closed point $t \in U$ the foliation $\FF_t$ has negative adjoint dimension. \end{lemma}

 \begin{proof} Assume first that for a very general point $t \in T$ the foliation $\FF_t$ has Kodaira dimension one.
 Since the adjoint dimension is negative, $\FF_t$ must be a Riccati foliation.
 It follows from \cite[Proposition 4.3]{2016arXiv160405276C} that for some $n \le 42$ the linear system $|K_{\FF_t}^{\otimes n}|$ is non-empty and defines the reference rational fibration.
 Moreover, the general fiber of the reference fibration intersects $K_{\FF_t}$ trivially.
+After replacing $T$ by a Zariski open subset we can assume that $\sing(\FF_t) = \sing(\FF) \cap \XX_t$, see Remark \ref{R:sing}.
+We can also assume that $\pi_* K_{\FF}^{\otimes n}$ is locally free.
+Consider the rational map defined by pluricanonical sections

-By semi-continuity the same holds true over a Zariski open subset $U$ of $T$.
-Consequently we can apply \cite[Proposition 4.1]{MR2114696} to deduce that for every $t \in U$ the foliation $\FF_t$ is a Riccati foliation and as such has negative adjoint dimension.
+We can further restrict $T$ in order to get an actual morphism.
+Let $P : \XX \to B \subset \mathbb P ( (\pi_* K_{\FF}^{\otimes n})^* )$ be such morphism.
+We do not claim that $P$ has irreducible fibers, but since $\FF_t$ is a Riccati foliation of Kodaira dimension one for a very general $t$, it follows that very general fibers of $P$ are smooth curves with rational connected components, completely transverse to $\FF_t$, and intersecting $K_{\FF}$ trivially.
+Hence, using for instance Ehresmann's fibration theorem, we can conclude that the same holds true for fibers of $F$ over a Zariski open subset $V$ of $B$.
+Let $U \subset T$ be a Zariski open subset contained in the image of $V$ under the natural projection $B\to T$.
+We can apply \cite[Proposition 4.1]{MR2114696} to deduce that for every $t \in U$ the foliation $\FF_t$ is a Riccati foliation and as such has negative adjoint dimension.